JAMK-IT/test-environments/Robot-framework/README.md

 sudo docker pull registry.gitlab.com/jamkit/robot-framework-standalone:latest
 ```

-Lets have look what parameteres you can give to container.
+Lets have look what parameteres/ENV variables you can give to container.
 ```
 RUN_TYPE = (robot, pybot or sh)
 ROBOT_TESTS = Define path to your test files
 FILE = Name of your test file
 OUTPUTDIR = define path for output files
 -v: Volumes from!
-This is important!! modify first string before : to match your test folder path!!!
+Define path what container mounts.
 ```
+Use should use paths where NGINX or Apache can find files...

 You can run tests modifying following example command:
 ```